jim788e/ME_API/README.md

-# Magic Eden Rarity CSV Fetcher
+# Magic Eden Collection Info CSV Fetcher

-A Node.js tool to fetch token rarity information from the Magic Eden EVM API for any supported blockchain and export the data to CSV format.
+A Node.js tool to fetch comprehensive collection token data (attributes, rarity, market info) from the Magic Eden EVM API and export it to CSV.
+Built for large collections with resilient pagination, rate limiting, and partial-result saving.

 ## Supported Chains